Q. Can I use my wireless phone nationwide?

 Q. Where is Mid-Rivers Wireless' Text Messaging Available?

-A. Text Messaging is available to all Mid-Rivers Wireless customers with a compatible digital wireless phone and access to a digital Mid-Rivers Wireless or Nemont Wireless tower.
+A. Text Messaging is available nationwide to all Mid-Rivers Wireless customers with a compatible digital wireless phone.

 Q. How much does Mid-Rivers Wireless' Text Messaging cost?